myarcane/florian.mailliet.me/README.md

 # My personal web page

 This is the source code for my personal web page https://florian.mailliet.me.
-Build using React & Gatsby.
+Built using React & Gatsby.

 ## Tech stack